 - Sip clear liquids all day long.

 - Plan your eating around your chemo.
 For some people, a snack right before a session helps keep nausea away.
 Others do better on an empty stomach.

 A tight-fitting cap with a cool gel, called a cooling cap, can reduce hair loss for some people.
 It makes the blood vessels in your scalp smaller so less of the chemo medicine reaches your hair follicles.
 Ask your doctor if it might help you.

 - Treat your hair and your scalp gently.
-That means mild shampoos, soft brushes, and no electric rollers, curling irons, dyes, or perms.
+That means using mild shampoos, soft brushes, and no electric rollers, curling irons, dyes, or perms.

 - Use moisturizing shampoo, conditioner, and cream on your hair before it falls out and later on your scalp.
 This will help with dryness and itching.

-Blood and platelet transfusions can help.
+Platelet transfusions can help.
 So can injections of drugs that help your body make more blood cells.